interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 An ILP Connector is a node on the Interledger network that performs the necessary functions to route ILP packets between peers.

 The document is specific to the requirements of a node that only operates at the ILP layer and does not concern itself with functionality in the higher protocol layers (e.g. STREAM, PSK2, etc).
-In other words, this document describes the functions of a node that is neither a sender or receiver of ILP packets but rather a "middlebox", to borrow some Internet terminology.
+In other words, this document describes the functions of a node that is neither a sender nor receiver of ILP packets but rather a "middlebox", to borrow some Internet terminology.

 Such a node is often referred to as a **connector** as it provides connectivity between different networks.